BottyIvan/introfy/README.md

 > Some features of Introfy are still under development and may not be fully functional.
 Stay tuned for updates!

 > [!NOTE]
-> A CLI tool for project scaffolding is planned for future releases.
+> 🚀 **Introfy CLI is now available!**
+> Easily scaffold new landing pages and manage your project from the command line.
+> Learn more in the [create-introfy repository](https://github.com/BottyIvan/create-introfy).

 **Introfy.dev** is a modern, open source landing page generator designed for software projects, teams, and developers who want to showcase their work professionally, quickly, and with SEO optimization.